alexgenaud/north/Python/README.md

-# North, the Forth from Norway
+# North Py, the Forth from Norway, in Python

 North is a forth implementation in many languages.
 This sub-project is written in Python.